svylabs/fib-crypto/README.md

-I designed and implemented a simple crypto system for digital signatures based on Fibonacci numbers using the **Vadja's**[1]  identity.
+I designed and implemented a simple crypto system for digital signatures based on Fibonacci numbers using the **Vajda's**[1]  identity.
 The system works based on some assumptions that are yet to be proven or disproven.

-# Fibonacci-Vadja Crypto System
+# Fibonacci-Vajda Crypto System

 ## Fibonacci Commitment Algorithm